stenzek/duckstation/README.md

 The AppImages require a distribution equivalent to Ubuntu 22.04 or newer to run.

-1. Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download `duckstation-x64.AppImage`.
+1. Download https://github.com/stenzek/duckstation/releases/download/latest/DuckStation-x64.AppImage.
+If you have an ARM64 Linux machine, you should download `DuckStation-arm64.AppImage`.
 2. Run `chmod a+x` on the downloaded AppImage -- following this step, the AppImage can be run like a typical executable.
+Alternatively, in your file manager of choice, enable execute permissions via the file properties dialog.
+3. When running the AppImage for the first time, it will prompt to create a launcher shortcut.

 If you were previously using the Flatpak package, to migrate your data from the Flatpak to the AppImage, you can run the following command:
 ```bash